 The EJ and CBTP grants are instrumental in developing and studying the sustainability of land use plans that improve the quality of life for many Californians.
 The grants include innovative public and stakeholder participation aspects in the planning and decision-making process.
 The grants also promote smart growth principlesólivable community demonstration approaches to collaborative planning.
 Further, EJ and CBTP grants are expected to help foster sustainable economies, increase affordable housing, improve housing and jobs balance, encourage transit-oriented and mixed-use development, expand transportation choices, increase safety, improve health, and reflect community values.

-EJ and CBTP final products are expected to help leverage funds from other program sources that will forward future project activities.
+EJ and CBTP final products are expected to help leverage funds from other program sources that may forward future project activities.
 Completed EJ and CBTP products often contribute to positive local planning practice by influencing and integrating final products into the local and regional plans.
-EJ and CBTP projects are good examples of best practice planning solutions for communities statewide.

 The Environmental Justice (EJ) grant program promotes the involvement of low-income and minority communities, and Native American tribal governments in the planning for transportation projects.
 EJ grants have a clear focus on transportation and community development issues to prevent or mitigate disproportionate, negative impacts while improving mobility, access, safety, and opportunities for affordable housing an economic development.

 EJ grants must include public participation components that address the interests of low-income, minority, Native American, and other under-represented communities.
 In many cases, these communities do not have the resources to influence transportation decisions and project outcomes.